Extensive profiling of the Korean gut archaeome

 Comparison of the human gut archaeome with the gut archaeomes of the great apes

 We observed the assortative characteristics of the four distinct enterotypes (Fig. 3d).
-As the host diet might affect the formation of enterotypes , the archaeal enterotypes may have arisen over relatively recent timescales in the human lineage.
+Because host diet might affect the formation of enterotypes , the archaeal enterotypes may have arisen only recently.
 However, Fig. 6 and Additional file 1: Supplementary Fig. S5 show weak (or no) relationship between archaeal abundances and host dietary factors.
-Next, we assessed whether these enterotypes are the results of more ancient features (such as host immune system and gut physiology) that might be derived before or during the diversification of the great ape species by comparing the Korean gut archaeome with other human gut archaeomes [11, 28] and those of the great apes, including orangutan, gorilla, chimpanzee, and bonobo .
+Next, we assessed whether these enterotypes are the results of more ancient features (such as host immune system and gut physiology) that might be derived before or during the diversification of the great ape species by comparing the Korean gut archaeome with other human gut archaeomes [26, 28] and those of the great apes, including orangutan, gorilla, chimpanzee, and bonobo .
 PCoA of the Bray-Curtis dissimilarity matrix showed the typical horseshoe shape of all merged samples (see Additional file 1: Supplementary Fig. S6a), indicating high dissimilarity among the gut archaeomes of the great apes.
 Comparison of the human and non-human samples revealed that weighted PCoA (see Additional file 1: Supplementary Fig. S6a) and unweighted PCoA (based on the Jaccard dissimilarity matrix; see Additional file 1: Supplementary Fig. S6b) showed significantly separated community structure and composition of the gut archaeome, respectively (permutational multivariate analysis of variance [PERMANOVA], P = 0.001, comparison between the human and non-human samples).
 UPGMA clustering analysis showed that the community structure of the gut archaeome of the great apes (except those of humans) appeared to mimic the host phylogeny, as shown by the absence of any significant difference in the distance between chimpanzee and bonobo gut archaeome (see Additional file 1: Supplementary Fig. S6c).
 Neither the community structure nor the composition of the human gut archaeome was closely related to those of chimpanzees or bonobos (see Additional file 1: Supplementary Fig. S6c and d), suggesting that the human gut archaeome is distinct and not related to host phylogeny.